ChatGPT and the Challenge of Critical (Un)Thinking

 While technologies tend to make our life much more comfortable and easier, it’s worth remembering that technologies are a means to something.
 As Heidegger well pointed out in an emblematic text entitled “The Question concerning Technology” (1954), we tend to let ourselves be charmed and hypnotized by its power; while forgetting the vital question of purpose – not the purpose of technology but the purpose of our lives, as humans.
 And while ChatGPT may be great for providing context and references on virtually any topic of research, we cannot forget that the experience of conscious thinking is what makes us uniquely human.
 Despite all appearances of coherent and well-ordered prose, ChatGPT is only mirroring what we, humans, think.
 It still does not have nor can mimic one thing: our emotions and our ability to respond in a singular manner to specific situations.

 If we generalize and naturalize the use of this kind of technologies, incorporating into our daily lives, aren’t we making a choice of non-thinking in detriment of an instantaneous response that serves a strict utilitarian purpose?
-Heidegger says that “technology is a mode of revealing,” insofar what we choose (or not) reveals the ways in which we are framing our world.
+Heidegger says that “technology is a mode of revealing,” insofar what we choose (or do not choose) reveals the ways in which we are framing our world.
 And if we choose not to think – believing that something else can “mirror” our possible thought – aren’t we abdicating of our moral autonomy, suspending the human task of reflecting, comparing, and judging, and instead embracing a “dogmatic” product of a technological media?